-The sooner EC is taken after sex, the more likely it is to work.
+The sooner you take EC after sex, the more likely it is to work.

-- → EC provides a last chance to prevent pregnancy after unprotected sex, coerced sex, or sexual assault. - → EC helps young people maintain bodily autonomy and prevent unwanted pregnancy. - → All young people should have access to EC, regardless of gender. - Purchasing EC when it's needed is an important way for young men to share responsibility for pregnancy prevention. - Transgender youth may be at risk for pregnancy, and should be able to get EC any time they need it.
+- → EC provides a last chance to prevent pregnancy after unprotected sex, coerced sex, or sexual assault. - → Sexual violence on campus is common and often unreported. - → You have the right to access EC when you need it.
+You deserve privacy when taking care of your reproductive health needs. - Everyone should have access to EC, regardless of gender. - Purchasing EC when it's needed is an important way for men to share responsibility for pregnancy prevention. - Transgender individuals may be at risk for pregnancy, and should be able to get EC any time they need it.